Eminem: Advertising

 Eminem appeared in two commercials which were shown during Super Bowl XLV.
 In the first, a one-minute spot for Lipton's Brisk iced tea, he is a claymation figure.
-In the second, a two-minute ad – the longest in Super Bowl history at the time – for the Chrysler 200, Eminem drives through Detroit (with "Lose Yourself" as the soundtrack) to his show at the Fox Theatre.
+In the second, a two-minute ad—the longest in Super Bowl history at the time—for the Chrysler 200, Eminem drives through Detroit (with "Lose Yourself" as the soundtrack) to his show at the Fox Theatre.

 Books and memoirs

 On November 21, 2000, Eminem published Angry Blonde, a non-fiction book featuring a commentary of several of his own songs, along with several previously unpublished photographs.

-On October 21, 2008, his autobiography The Way I Am was published.
-The book was first published on October 21, 2008, by Dutton Adult.
-It is a collection of Eminem's personal stories, reflections, photographs, original artwork, and original lyric sheets from "Stan" and "The Real Slim Shady".
-It details his struggles with poverty, drugs, fame, heartbreak, family and depression, along with stories about his rise to fame and commentary on past controversies.
+On October 21, 2008, his autobiography The Way I Am was published by Dutton Adult.
 The book is illustrated with never before published photos of Eminem's life.
-It also contains original drawings, previously unpublished lyric sheets, and other rare memorabilia.
-The autobiography is named after the song of the same name.

-An autobiography of Eminem's mother (My Son Marshall, My Son Eminem) was published the following month, in which Debbie Nelson describes her childhood and adolescence, meeting Eminem's father and her son's rise to (and struggles with) fame.
+The autobiography is named after his 2000 song "The Way I Am".
+An autobiography of Eminem's mother, My Son Marshall, My Son Eminem, was published the following month.